+For students without the mathematical background for course 131A.
 Emphasis is placed on the understanding of statistical methods.
-Topics covered are frequency distributions, measures of central tendency, measure of variation, moments, theoretical frequency distributions, sampling, standard errors, linear regression and correlation.
+Topics covered are frequency distributions, measures of central tendency, measures of variation, moments, theoretical frequency distributions, sampling, standard errors, linear regression and correlation.